isomerpages/moe-unitysec/_sec-1-registration-2022/Step 2: Online Registration.md

 Please ensure that you can access Parents Gateway to complete the Sec 1 online registration.

  1 \.
 Login to Parents Gateway.
-If you have not downloaded Parents Gateway, please click **[here](https://unitysec.moe.edu.sg/unity-partners/parents/parents-resources/parents-gateway) link isomer** and follow the instructions provided.
+If you have not downloaded Parents Gateway, please click **[here](/unity-partners/Parents/gateway/)** and follow the instructions provided.

  2 \.
 You should receive notifications on the Parents Gateway app to complete the online registration by **23 December 2021**.
 Please **complete the _FormSG_**  found in the notification.